Nriver/manga_crawler/README.md

 # manga_crawler
 Download manga from online website with scrapy.
+This program supports Python 3 on Windows and MacOS (not tested with Linux, but should be ok).

 Spider names and the supported sites:

 | Spider Name | Website |